catpea/catpea-project/database/furkies-purrkies/poem-1306/index.md

 We must learn to examine life, because we can be easily tricked into false beliefs.

-We make our decisions based on what we see and know, and history shows that is often turned against us.
+Human beings make decisions based on what they see and know, and history shows that is often turned against us.

 Therefore, we have to examine life,